 Kinder-Uni (University for Kids) | University of Stuttgart

-Every semester, the University of Stuttgart and the University of Hohenheim hold lectures for children between the ages of 8 and 12.
-In talks lasting about an hour, university professors provide answers to fascinating questions about science and knowledge.
-The University of Stuttgart and the University of Hohenheim have been offering one or two lectures per semes-ter since the 2007/2008 academic year.
+Every semester until 2020, the University of Stuttgart and the University of Hohenheim held lectures for children between the ages of 8 and 12.
+In talks lasting about an hour, university professors provided answers to fascinating questions about science and knowledge.
+The University of Stuttgart and the University of Hohenheim have been offering one or two lectures per semester since the 2007/2008 academic year.
 Unfortunately, there are no lectures planned for the summer semester 2022.

 Calliope Mini – Program Your First Mini-Computer | Technische Universität Dresden

 Here, teachers and other interested parties will find teaching and learning materials to enable children and young people to develop computer skills using the Calliope mini microcontroller.